 Links to any compulsory policies e.g. Code of conduct; Uniform and Dress; Social Media and Mobile phone use etc (all available as templates for you to use)

 Did you know that you only have about one week to be a major influence in a new employee’s life!
 That means you start straight away with the things that are incredibly hard to “train-out” of a person.
 Don’t rush with the hand hygiene policy etc. You will teach that as it is new.
+You will find the necessary forms from Simply Dental Chatswood and all the other fun paper work they will have to fill out and deliver them with ease, insuring the best first impression for your organization.
 But the mobile phone and uniform and social media are already part of this persons DNA so you need to concentrate on them first.

 I am sure SmartDentist subscribers will feel the same as me – confident in appearing as professional employers on the new employee’s first day.
 If you need more information check out Alaska Dental Associates.